grmte/ml/readme.txt

 service rabbitmq-server start
 service rabbitmq-server status

-The web interface is available at: http://127.0.0.1:15672/
+The web interface to the rabbitmq is available at: http://127.0.0.1:15672/

 11. to get a centos VM running